 - Security and compliance vulnerabilities: The more extensive the vendor network, the greater the potential for gaps in security protocols and compliance—which increases the risk of data breaches and legal and regulatory issues.

 - Higher costs: Overlapping or competing services drive higher operating expenses as teams juggle multiple contracts, licenses, support agreements, and other administrative responsibilities.
-A lack of centralised management and negotiating power can result in missed opportunities for favorable pricing and bulk discounts.
+A lack of centralised management and negotiating power can result in missed opportunities for favourable pricing and bulk discounts.

 - Culture fragmentation: In today’s remote-first work environment, preserving a strong organisational culture is challenging.
 Adding numerous vendors to the mix can further hinder employee collaboration, communication, and shared practices.
 Moreover, this isolation can lead organisations to miss out on key capabilities and opportunities due to a lack of coordination.